preronam/CodeQuiz/README.md

 1. The questions were captured in a variable
 2. The timer was set to 30 seconds
 3. The startGame() was created which can:
-   1.Generate questions in a random order from the given list 2.Recognize correct responses and increment the score accordingly
+   A. Generate questions in a random order from the given list;
+   B. Recognize correct responses and increment the score accordingly;

 highscores.js File: